Alvannar254/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-project  on array , pointers and string
+Solutions for the task on pointers, arrays and strings